Docs

 </head>

-Then, regenerate your site using the mkws
+Edit to match your website, then regenerate your site using the

-command:
+mkws command:

 ./bin/mkws https://example.com